-1. Replacement of more than one embryo may raise the likelihood of at least one embryo implanting.
-This is offset by the increased risk, especially of premature labour, in multiple pregnancies.
-The risk of twin pregnancies, while higher than that of singleton pregnancies, is considered acceptable by most people.
-Practitioners should follow professional guidance on the maximum number of embryos to be transferred per treatment cycle.
-If multiple pregnancies occur, selective termination might be considered on medical grounds to increase the chances of the pregnancy proceeding to term where this is compatible with the national law and code of ethics.
+- 10. Replacement of more than one embryo will raise the likelihood of more than one embryo implanting.
+This is offset by the increased risk of premature labour and other complications in multiple pregnancies, which can endanger the health of both the mother and child/ren.
+Practitioners should follow professional guidance on the maximum number of embryos to be transferred per treatment cycle. - 11.
+If multiple pregnancies occur, selective termination or fetus reduction will only be considered on medical grounds and with the consent of all participants involved to increase the chances of the pregnancy proceeding to term, provided this is compatible with applicable laws and codes of ethics.